MoshoodSO/British-Airway-Reviews-Sentiment-Analysis/README.md

 ## Data source and ethics

-- Source: Reviews were collected from Skytrax (AirlineQuality): https://www.airlinequality.com/airline-reviews/british-airways/
+- Source: Reviews were collected from Skytrax (AirlineQuality): [British Airways](https://www.airlinequality.com/airline-reviews/british-airways/)
 - Note: If you plan to reproduce this work, check the site’s robots.txt and terms of service.
 Use scraped data responsibly and respect copyright and privacy.
 - The repository contains no personal data other than the publicly-posted review text.
 If you extend this project, consider anonymization best practices.